 How many times can I use my annual pass?

-Your Annual Pass can be used on any visit to the National Space Centre with the exception of 5 Premium Event days and any out of hours events, such as Stargazing Live or Night at the Museum.
+Your Annual Pass can be used on any visit to the National Space Centre with the exception of 5 Premium Event days and any out of hours events, such as Space Lates or Film Clubs.

 Is my annual pass valid for a year from purchase or until the end of the year in which it was purchased i.e. 31st December?